UCL/research-computing-with-cpp/03cpp2/sec02SmartPointers.md

 * Don't be tempted to write your own
 * Always read the manual
 * Always consistently use it

+### Homework - 14

+* Create a memory leak using bare pointers and `new` to heap allocate and then repeat using using smart pointers
+* Think of a use case where a resource should be uniqely owned and implement as a short application
+* Think of a use case where the resource is shared between multiple and implement

 {% endidio %}